Learn how employers can celebrate and empower their employees to improve their financial wellness

 When we conducted our first inaugural State of Employee Financial Health and Wealth survey, we were surprised to learn where people found their financial information.
 The top three places?
 Search (44%), media (42%), and social media (36%).

 Finding financial advice in places like Google and Facebook is hardly trustworthy.
 There’s a chance the information they find is false, overly general, or just plain bad advice.

 Pull together some trusted resources for your employees.
 Curate a list of trusted sites, or put together an intranet page with verified information.
 You can even add a list of service providers to help employees with their financial decisions.

-Start with a basic course covering the fundamentals like budgets, compound interest, and investment options.
+Education is the key to financial literacy.
+Few of your employees have had any formal training on personal money management.
+Most have had to learn on their own, to varying degrees of success.Start with a basic course covering the fundamentals like budgets, compound interest, and investment options.
 Then give employees access to dive deeper into topics that interest them.
 At the very least, this will provide your employees with foundational knowledge on which they can start building their financial skills.

 Empowering your employees to improve their financial literacy has long-lasting benefits for their families and your business.
 As we kick off Financial Literacy Month, see how you can partner with Origin to improve your employees' financial wellness.